Warrant Officer Prerequisites and Duty Description

 • NCOERs must reflect outstanding duty performance as a 74D.
 Outstanding duty performance is considered as follows:

-• DA Form 2166-9-2.
-Preponderance of “Far Exceeded Standard” or “Exceeded Standard” in Part IVc-i, with strong Rater comments in Part IVj; “Most Qualified” or “Highly Qualified” with strong Senior Rater comments in Part V
+• DA Form 2166-9-2 NCO Evaluation Report (SSG-1SG/MSG).
+Preponderance of “Far Exceeded Standard” or “Exceeded Standard” in Part IVc-i, with strong Rater comments in Part IVj (Rater Overall Performance) “Most Qualified” or “Highly Qualified” ratings in Part V

-• All Applicants must have of Letters of Recommendation from their Company and Battalion Commander (or equivalent UCMJ Authorities)
+• All Applicants must have a Letter of Recommendation from their Company and Battalion Commander (or equivalent UCMJ Authorities).

 Preferred qualifications:

-• Have 24 months rated time in a supervisory position documented by exclusive NCOER's.
+• Have 24 months rated time in a supervisory position documented by exclusive NCOER senior rater comments commensurate with a “most qualified” narrative.

-• Hold an associate degree or higher from an accredited college or university.
+• Hold an associate degree or higher from an accredited college or university with a science, technology, engineering, or mathematics (STEM) major/concentration.

 ***Proponent Waiver requests must be submitted via memorandum with completed packet submission.
-No more than two proponent pre-requisites waivers will be considered per applicant.
+No more than one proponent waiver per candidate.

-NOTE: Applicants packets who are 24 months from their Mandatory Removal Date (MRD) will not be accepted.
+NOTE: Applicants packets who are 24 months from their Mandatory Removal Date (MRD) or within 12 months of their expiration term of service (ETS) will not be accepted.

 Address all warrant officer application questions and inquiries to a Regional Warrant Officer Recruiter.
 Please visit the "How Do I Apply" page for required forms and examples.
 Contact the proponent POCs below for any questions regarding technical qualifications.